KungfuPancake/v0_ips_touch_display/README.md

 ./mipi-dbi-cmd/mipi-dbi-cmd /lib/firmware/panel-mipi-dbi-spi.bin panel-mipi-dbi-spi.txt
 ```

-Now you will have to write a DTS overlay for your SBC.
+Now you will have to procure a DTS overlay for your SBC.
+If you're lucky you'll find your SBC in the list of known working SBCs and you can just use the existing overlay.
+If your board hasn't been tested yet you'll have to write your own overlay.
 This is the hard part.
 Take inspiration from one of the existing overlays, then find out how the peripheral system of your board works and how to address the bus and gpios.
 Test your overlay with:

 ```
 armbian-add-overlay <your overlay>